Code-Institute-Submissions/cake-and-away/README.md

 - The code can be run locally by either selecting "clone" which provides an URL one can use on their local machine
 ## Credits
 ### Content
 All text content was created by me.
+I did have a search around on Google for inspiration.
 ### Media
 - The background image for the landing page was obtained from [Pixabay](https://pixabay.com)
-- All gallery images were taken by either by myself or sister
+- All gallery images were taken by either by myself or sister, and were downloaded from the [Instagram page](https://www.instagram.com/cakeandaway/)
 - The images of the two people in the reviews section was obtained from [Generated Photo's](https://generated.photos/faces)
 ### Acknowledgements
-- This project idea was mostly created for my sister and family as we run a ccake business
+- This project idea was mostly created for my sister and family as we run a cake business
-- Google was a big help as I looked at sevral different cake and baking websites for inspiration
+- Google was a big help as I looked at sevral different cake and baking websites for inspiration- [Imgbb:](https://imgbb.com/)
+- My tutor was very helpful throught the entire project.